benstrathdee/job-assignment-api/README.md

   each modifying request.
   * Ideally even requests to the `/auth/**` endpoints should require this token, but this requires a pre-session implementation
+* Ideally I want to implement a more secure way to store the username/password of the MySQL server as well as the RSA keys used for JWT.
+I will be investigating Spring Vault which seems to be a decent solution for storing secrets.

 ### RSA Keys